w3c/wot/testing/online/intel.md

 Finally, simultaneous gateway and cloud portal Thing Directory services support both local and remote discoverability and access.

+In the diagram below, secure, encrypted connections are shown in green and unencrypted connections in red.
+Red connections are only used within a system (eg behind a firewall) or over an encrypted tunnel.

 ### System Architecture
 ![System Architecture](IMAGES/intel_architecture.png)